 It may be surprising but Stirrups are considered one of the most significant inventions of medieval Europe.
 Although stirrups had been invented much earlier in other parts of the world, it was only during the early medieval period that stirrups reached Europe.

 Some historians believe that stirrups played a critical role in making the knightly class the center of warfare for most of the medieval period.
 What is certain is that the use of stirrups made it possible for mounted warriors to maintain a greater balance while riding and fighting on horseback.

 Stirrups had been used in Asia Minor and Asia well before the medieval period.
 It was during the early medieval period when Central Asian tribes began attacking Europe that the European armies first encountered stirrups.

 By the 7th century, Avar warriors in Hungary were actively using stirrups in mounted combat.
-From Avars, the use of stirrups passed on to the Byzantine imperial troops.
-In northern European regions such as the British Isles, stirrups arrived as a result of the attacks of the Vikings.
+From Avars, the use of stirrups was passed on to the Byzantine imperial troops.
+In northern European regions such as the British Isles, stirrups arrived as a result of the attacks of the Vikings

 It is estimated that in France, stirrups had arrived as early as the 8th century at the time when Frankish military might was rising.
 In England, the use of stirrups arrived considerably later, probably at the end of the 10th century.